-The second step is what scientists love to do, which is: to use our senses to "observe" the universe.
-We observe by listening with our ears, looking with our eyes, tasting with our nose and mouth, touching with our hands, using more sensitive instruments to perform these human functions, and recording all this information somewhere for future reference when we need to analyse the information gathered.
-Yet this is not enough to get to the essence of anything we observe.
+But before that knowledge even arrives, the first step is to use the senses to "observe" the universe, just as many scientists do.
+Our primary sense is the eyes to do most of our observing, but it isn't the only way to gather information.
+We can also "observe" by listening with our ears, as well as tasting with our nose and mouth, touching with our hands, as well as using more sensitive instruments to perform these human functions, and eventually recording all this information somewhere for future reference when we need to analyse the information gathered and find unseen patterns.
+Yet all this is not quite enough to get to the essence of everything we observe.

-The third step is best appreciated by the more creative and religious types, the true leaders in this field: the use of our imagination and visualisation skills to not only recognise familiar patterns, but also to go beyond what we see and are familiar with.
-For it is in this hidden realm of the human mind do we begin to see the true fundamental patterns within the information, and with it the insight into the true and absolute unifying religion we are seeking.
+The next step is best appreciated by the more creative and religious types: the use of our imagination and visualisation skills to not only recognise familiar and observable patterns.
+Indeed, we must use the mind to go beyond what is familiar to see the unfamiliar, or the one pattern that we have not seen and could explain many things and potentially better than any theory in the past.
+For it is in this hidden realm of the human mind do we begin to see and identify the true fundamental patterns within the information, and with it the insight into the true and absolute unifying religion (or science) we are seeking.

-And the final step is to simplify this knowledge to its very essence.
+The fourth and final step is to continually simplify and question this knowledge.
 Ask yourself, what is really important and unchanging in this knowledge?
+And is the knowledge correct?
 It is only when we do this simplification and getting to the essence of all knowledge that we discover certain unexpected benefits.
-For example, one such benefit is that virtually anyone with basic communication skills can quickly understand the knowledge no matter how diverse or difficult it may seem.
+For example, one such benefit in simplifying things is that virtually anyone with basic communication skills can quickly understand the knowledge, and communicate it well to others, no matter how diverse or difficult it may seem.
 As Albert Einstein once said:

 "If you can't explain it simply, you don't understand it well enough"

-Another benefit of this simplification process is to cover a hidden pattern that allows people to unify many concepts within the knowledge.
+The other benefit of this simplification process is to uncover a hidden pattern that allows people to unify many concepts within the knowledge.

 Is knowledge a privilege, or a right?